jmcbroome/BTE/README.md

 ### A Note on Versions and Architectures

-We provide conda builds for Linux and MacOS at this time, for Python >=3.8, from bioconda or my personal channel jmcbroome.
+We provide conda builds for Linux and MacOS at this time, for Python >=3.8, from bioconda or my personal channel `jmcbroome`.
 If you're on Windows 10+, you can install BTE on the [Linux subsystem](https://docs.microsoft.com/en-us/windows/wsl/about) and perform analyses and run notebooks from the subsystem.
-If you're on an earlier version of Python and unable to update, you may still be able to build a local extesnion using the instructions below.
+If you're on an earlier version of Python and unable to update, you may still be able to build a local extension using the instructions below.

 ## Build From Source Instructions

 You may need to build this library from source if you are adding functionality, on a currently unsupported architecture, on an unsupported version of Python, or just if you want the latest and greatest version.

-### First Time Setup
+### Set Up Build Environment

 This project is dependent on a few key libraries that need to be available for linking.
 We use conda for environment management, so you will need miniconda or anaconda.